cc-api/cc-trusted-launcher/doc/design_philosophy.md

 3. Maintaining the internal and external consistency of objects. so that their data is a correct and true reflection of the real world and any relationship with any other object is valid, consistent, and verifiable

+For integrity to be maintained on a system, controls must be in place to restrict access to data, objects, and resources.
+Maintaining and validating object integrity across storage, transport, and processing requires numerous variations of controls and oversight.